Becoming a Literacy Volunteer

-The LVA tutor training program offers tutor training workshops designed to address the busy schedules of our volunteers.
+The LVK tutor training program offers tutor training workshops designed to address the busy schedules of our volunteers.
 We work to give more options to our volunteers as well as ensure the availability of tutors to match the steady intake of new learners.

 Volunteers who wish to become a literacy volunteer tutor, either at one of our Community Literacy Labs or with an individual learner, are required to participate in the following 5-hour tutor training.
-Training is most often divided into 2-evening sessions (usually 5:30-8pm on Tuesday/Thursday or Monday/Wednesday) and often takes place the week following orientation.
+Training is most often divided into 2-evening sessions (usually 5:30-8pm) and often takes place the week following orientation.
 Often our winter session is a 6-hour workshop on a Saturday from 9am-3:30pm.
-There is a $15.00 fee for the manual, Tutor, Eighth Edition, by Ruth Johnson Colvin and published by New Readers Press (the publishing Division of ProLiteracy).
-This manual incorporates professionally accepted, integrated approaches to teaching adult basic literacy.
+There is a $15.00* fee for the manual, Tutor, Eighth Edition, by Ruth Johnson Colvin and published by New Readers Press (the publishing Division of ProLiteracy).
+This manual incorporates professionally accepted, integrated approaches to teaching adult basic literacy. *Currently through 2020, there is no fee for the training manual due to a generous grant from New Readers Press.

 After a volunteer completes the tutor training, the executive director and the volunteer together choose an appropriate learner.
 Matches are based on needs of the learner, skills of the tutor, general preferences and availability of both tutor and learner.
 The executive director may facilitate the first tutoring session or the learner and tutor may do that independently.
 The first session incorporates initial introductions, discussing learner goals, scheduling meeting times and place, and generally getting to know each other.
 It is always important to remember that the relationship between tutor and learner is a collaborative relationship where each is learning from the other.